hpzju/kb.knoconida.com/docs/L2-CS/Computation/AlgorithmDataStructure.md

 #### Bubble Sort

-- for each pass, compare each adjacent elements pair, swap if the pair out of order
+- for each pass, compare each adjacent elements pair, swap if the pair out of order, repeate until no swap, or n pass finished.
 - PseudoCode

   - bubbleSort: (an data set A, order indecator: ASC, DES )